Clemson, SC / Canandaigua, NY.

 Jacob Richter is a PhD student in the Rhetorics, Communication and Information Design (RCID) program at Clemson University.
 He has previously spent time as a lecturer in the English department at SUNY Cortland, where he taught first-year composition.
-His research examines rhetoric as it occurs in the digital sphere, specifically examining the impact social web technologies have on relations between language, the internet and public rhetorical expression.
-He has presented his work at the Conference on College Composition and Communication, Computers & Writing, the Association of Rhetoric and Writing Studies, NeMLA, SUNY Council on Writing and Writing Matters conferences, and is an avid blogger and writer of creative nonfiction.
+His research examines rhetoric as it occurs in the digital sphere, specifically examining the impact social web technologies have on relations between language, the student composers, and public rhetorical expression.
+He has presented his work at the Conference on College Composition and Communication, Computers & Writing, the Association of Rhetoric and Writing Studies, NeMLA, and elsewhere.
+Jacob is also an avid blogger and writer of creative nonfiction.
 He is a graduate of the English MA program at the University at Buffalo, where he completed his comprehensive MA thesis “Birth of the Authors: Digital Collaboration, Electrate Invention and the Dissenting Voice.”

 View his Research.